jmchung/leetcode-java/problems/longest-substring-without-repeating-characters.md

 # Thinking

 Two variables, `start` and `end`, representing respectively the start-index and end-index of the substring.
 Then increase the end value to collect the substring until repeating character occurs.
-Pay attention when moving the `start` pointer forward especially when `s[start] != s[end]`.
+Pay attention when moving the `start` pointer forward especially when `s.charAt(start) != s.charAt(end)`.

-    if s[start] == s[end], just moving the start to start +1
+    if s.charAt(start) == s.charAt(end), just moving the start to start +1

       ↓ start = 0
     +-------------------------------+